FailAcademy/learning/wdp-vancouver/_slides/week-04/01-css-grid.md

 # Mini Exercise

-After seeing these resonsive units again, let's take a few minutes and discuss what we know about them and research what we don't.
+After seeing these **responsive units** again, let's take a few minutes and discuss what we know about them and research what we don't.

 At your tables discuss with each other your findings.
 After a few minutes we can take a further look at some examples.